 In conjunction with its research initiatives, CIRS produces Summary Reports, which contain background information about CIRS research initiatives, collections of paper synopses delivered at CIRS working group meetings, as well as participant biographies.

-"The Nuclear Question in the Middle East," CIRS Summary Report no. 4 (Doha, Qatar: Center for International and Regional Studies, 2012).
+To cite this publication: "The Nuclear Question in the Middle East," CIRS Summary Report no. 4 (Doha, Qatar: Center for International and Regional Studies, 2012).

 In early 2010, CIRS began work on “The Nuclear Question in the Middle East” research initiative.
 While the world community’s attention may currently be drawn to Iran’s nuclear program, the CIRS project aims to take a far more comprehensive and expansive look at the issue across the region.
 During working group meetings that took place in Doha, CIRS engaged with a number of academics and specialists who were invited to contribute individual chapters to a book on The Nuclear Question in the Middle East (Oxford University Press/Hurst, 2012).
 CIRS Summary Report no. 4 highlights the participants' discussions about balancing the need for civilian nuclear technology against the concerns of weaponization programs.
 Among other issues discussed by the working group were matters related to global security, regional mistrust, the prestige of gaining nuclear capabilities, and the role of NGOs and civil society groups in pressuring governments to abstain from nuclear energy initiatives.

-"The Political Economy of the Gulf," CIRS Summary Report no. 3 (Doha, Qatar: Center for International and Regional Studies, 2011).
+To cite this publication: "The Political Economy of the Gulf," CIRS Summary Report no. 3 (Doha, Qatar: Center for International and Regional Studies, 2011).

 The Political Economy of the Gulf Summary Report details research conducted at the CIRS "Political Economy of the Gulf" working group meetings held in Doha over the course of two years.
 The project was launched in 2009.
 As with other CIRS research initiatives, after a thorough review of existing literature on the topic, certain gaps were identified meriting further original research and scholarship.
 Select scholars were invited to participate in a working group for focused discussions on a range of sub-topics.
 During these meetings the participants contributed their expertise, and began working on papers in their specialty areas.
 The ultimate product of this research project is an edited book on The Political Economy of the Persian Gulf (Oxford University Press/Hurst, 2011).
 The working group meetings held in Doha, Qatar, meant that authors were able to work closely together in order for the individual chapters to cross-reference each other for better coherence and intellectual synergy of the volume.
 Each study is an in-depth work of scholarship that is original, analytical, and makes a significant contribution to the field.

-"Migrant Labor in the Gulf," CIRS Summary Report no. 2 (Doha, Qatar: Center for International and Regional Studies, 2011).
+To cite this publication: "Migrant Labor in the Gulf," CIRS Summary Report no. 2 (Doha, Qatar: Center for International and Regional Studies, 2011).

 This Migrant Labor in the Gulf Summary Report details the research findings that were presented by the Migrant Labor in the Gulf working group participants during their meetings in Doha, Qatar.
 CIRS launched the initiative in 2008 and held a total of three meetings.
 The working group is composed of experts in the field of migrant labor who hail from a variety of academic disciplines, including anthropology, sociology, economics, and political science.
 The working group is also composed of the CIRS research grant recipients: Andrew Gardner from the University of Puget Sound, Arland Thornton, Mansoor Moaddel, Dirgha Ghimirie, Linda Young-DeMarco, and Nathalie Williams from the University of Michigan, Susan Martin from Georgetown University, Mary Breeding from the World Bank, and David Mednicoff from the University of Massachusetts-Amherst.
 The edited volume, titled Migrant Labour in the Persian Gulf was published by Columbia University Press/Hurst in 2012.

-"International Relations of the Gulf," CIRS Summary Report no. 1 (Doha, Qatar: Center for International and Regional Studies, 2009).
+To cite this publication: "International Relations of the Gulf," CIRS Summary Report no. 1 (Doha, Qatar: Center for International and Regional Studies, 2009).